About US

 Senior Program Officer, Mozilla Foundation

-Samar started his career working in the corporate sector.
-In addition to working in international development and grant management based in India and UK, he has also conducted economic policy research, built and led institutions, and mentored and coached think tank and corporate leaders wanting to cross-over into development.
+Samar has also conducted economic policy research, built and led institutions, and mentored and coached think tank and corporate leaders wanting to cross-over into development.
 He was the global head of Economic Justice Policy at Oxfam Great Britain leading their work on trade, agriculture and climate change.
 He founded a South Asia policy think tank.
 As Senior Fellow with the think tank ICRIER, he published widely.
 His books on public policy are published by Oxford University Press and Sage.
 Samar holds a PhD in Economics and an MBA.

 Scroll to Top